Nepal-Bhutan Flights: Everything You Need to Know!

 So, at the onset, you need to get in contact with a travel agency in Bhutan.
 This travel agency should be approved or registered with TCB.
 Your travel agency will be the one to process your visa application and all the necessary permits you need to carry while traveling to Bhutan.
 Once all these applications are confirmed, your local travel agency will then send your travel agent a confirmation letter that will be forwarded to you.
 TCB will then send a confirmation code to each of the airlines in Bhutan.

 It is important at the start of your journey to Bhutan that you know how to navigate your way to Kathmandu's Tribhuvan International Airport.
-You can reach from your hotel the Tribhuvan International Airport in three ways, namely: by prepaid taxi, by hailing a street taxi, or by public transport.
+You can reach Tribhuvan International Airport in three ways, namely: by prepaid taxi, by hailing a street taxi, or by public transport.

 1. By Prepaid Taxi